pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_install.adoc.md

 ### Run the C++ demo

-If you built ImGui Bundle from source, Simply run `build/bin/demo_imgui_bundle`.
+If you built ImGuiBundle from source, Simply run `build/bin/demo_imgui_bundle`.

 The source for the demos can be found inside [bindings/imgui_bundle/demos_cpp](https://github.com/pthom/imgui_bundle/tree/doc/bindings/imgui_bundle/demos_cpp/).